Skip to content

 After completing this chapter, you will be able to:

-• [ ] Use multiple inheritance syntax to give a class multiple capabilities
+• [ ] Use multiple inheritance syntax to equip a class with multiple capabilities.

-• [ ] Understand the root cause of the diamond inheritance problem and its impact on object layout
+• [ ] Understand the cause of the diamond inheritance problem and its impact on object layout.

 Environment Setup